alanlivio/alanlivio.github.io/content/_index.md

           description: |2-
             - Co-supervised undergrad and M.Sc. students.
             - VideoMR project, funded by Microsoft & RNP to detect inappropriate content in video scenes;
-            - AML (Anti-Money Laundry) project, funded by BTG Bank, to detect financial transactions risk and anomaly detection.
+            - AML (Anti-Money Laundry) project, funded by BTG Bank, to detect financial transaction risk and anomaly detection.
             - GT-RAP project, funded by RNP, to develop a blockchain-based system for academic certificates.
             - SBTVD Conformance Test Suite for Ginga D profile, funded by the Brazilian Ministry of Science and Technology, to be used by TV manufacturers
-        - title: Phd Researcher
+        - title: PhD Researcher
           company: PUC-Rio, LAVID Lab
           company_url: 'https://telemidia.puc-rio.br'
           company_logo: pucrio